jgarber623/sixtwothree.org/src/blog/_posts/2014-05-30-the-sound-of-animals-fighting.md

 Back in August of 2006, [I interviewed Rich Balling](/blog/the-sound-of-animals-fighting-interview)—referred to by his pseudonym, The Nightingale—of [The Sound of Animals Fighting](http://thesoundofanimalsfighting.com/).
 The interview was arranged by Jason Shawn through and [originally posted to his music site Smother](http://www.smother.net/interviews/the-sound-of-animals-fighting.php).

-At the time, the band was gearing up for a brief run of shows on the West Coast.
-At the time, those were to be their only shows ever.
-Thankfully, that proved not to be the case.
-The band recently reunited for a brief tour of both coasts, including a weekend stop in New York City (only a five-hour bus ride from DC!).
+The band was gearing up for a brief run of shows on the West Coast which, at the time, were to be their only shows ever.
+Thankfully, that would prove not to be the case.
+Fast forward nearly eight years and the band regroups to celebrate the tenth anniversary of their first record.
+The brief tour of hit both coasts, including a weekend stop in New York City (only a five-hour bus ride from DC!).

 Seeing the group perform live was quite an experience and reminded me of my brief intersection with some of my all-time favorite musicians.